botbreeder/what-the-matrix-is/README.md

 The [syntax](https://github.com/botbreeder/what-the-matrix-is/blob/main/Peggy.txt) above can be tersed if needed.

+### Object entities

-3D Objects need models and init functions.
+3D objects need models and init functions.
 It's like OO, but it's about entities of an ECS architecture.